 Because the numbers are given out randomly there is no skill or handicapping involved in this game.
 But because of how football is scored, there are particular numbers that are “luckier” than others.
 Without elaborating it’s obvious that the 3s and 7s are more favorable and that the 2s and 9s aren’t as favorable.

-If you are looking for a blank sheet to offer office pools with 100 square boxes to fill, below you will find the perfect square grid for 100 boxes to fill out.
+If you are looking for a blank sheet to offer office pools with 100 square boxes to fill, below you will find the perfect super bowl squares grid for 100 boxes to fill out.

 Lucky number to draw

 The luckiest number to draw is a 0.
 When bet for the home team, it has won 55 times or just under 30% of the time.
 The 0 has also won 46 times when betted on the away team.
 This means that for every time there has been a Super Bowl Game played, the 0 has won under these circumstances.
 This comes to 25% for every Super Bowl Quarter played.

 The second luckiest number to draw is a 7.
 When it’s been wagered for the home team, there has been 40 wins.

 When a 7 has been bet for the road team there has been 37 wins.
 It’s won for the home team 21.7% of the time and the wins for the road team have happened 20.1% of the time.

 Another lucky number is the 3.
 It’s won 29 times for the home team and nearly that many times for the road team, 27 times.

 Unlucky numbers to draw